w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 Students should be able to:

 * explain how appropriate use of color enables people with disabilities to read, understand, and distinguish user interface components
-* design user interfaces with other visual cues in addition to color, for example using different patterns, shapes, and icons
+* use visual cues in addition to color, for example using different patterns, shapes, and icons
+* use non-visual cues for people who do not perceive color, for example using text to complement information provided visually
-* design user interfaces with text and images of text that have a contrast ratio of at least 4.5:1 with respect to their background
+* design text and images of text that have a contrast ratio of at least 4.5:1 with respect to their background
-* design user interfaces with large-scale text and images of text that have a contrast ratio of at least 3:1 with respect to their background
+* design large-scale text and images of text that have a contrast ratio of at least 3:1 with respect to their background
-* design user interfaces with components and graphics that have a contrast ratio of at least 3:1 with respect to their background
+* design components and graphics that have a contrast ratio of at least 3:1 with respect to their background

 #### Teaching Ideas for Topic